📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Postgraduate students

 Results and Impact The Postdoc Fellow was asked to talk about Tralspec-Ai and the MSCA Fellowship Programme by filming a video for the QUB website.
 The main objective was to promote the fellow's project and to encourage more researchers to apply for the fellowship through QUB.
-The video will be available to the public and can be accessed globally by anyone interested with internet access.
-Additionally, the Postdoc Fellow was invited to speak at information events about the MSCA Fellowship and to write a testimonial for the QUB website.
-The video was recorded in March 2024 and is currently being prepared for upload on the QUB website.
+The video is available to the public and can be accessed globally by anyone with internet access.
+The video was recorded in March 2024 and is now available at the QUB website.
+Additionally, the Postdoc Fellow was invited to speak at information events about the MSCA Fellowship and to write a testimonial for the QUB website (https://www.qub.ac.uk/Research/our-research/europe/msca-individual-fellowship/msca-experiences/).

 Year(s) Of Engagement Activity 2024